on-ai/NLP-ProductsAndSales/README.md

 **Topic Distribution**: LDA assumes that each document is a mixture of a small number of topics and that each word’s creation is attributable to one of the document’s topics<br>
 **Co-occurrence of Words**: LDA groups commonly co-occurring words into sets of topics.
 Each topic is modeled as a probability distribution across a vocabulary of words<br>
 **Document Representation**: Each document in the collection is then represented in terms of those topics<br><br>
-In essence, LDA attempts to map all the documents and the words within them to a set of hidden topics so that the words in each document are mostly captured by those imagined topics<br>It’s a powerful tool for the automatic organization, understanding, searching, and summarization of large bodies of text
+In essence, LDA attempts to map all the documents and the words within them to a set of hidden topics so that the words in each document are mostly captured by those imagined topics<br>It’s a powerful tool for the automatic organization, understanding, searching, and summarization of large bodies of text<br>
+# Distribution of Sentiment Scores: Low-Star Reviews

 ![Desc](./pictures/Low-StarReviews.png "Desc Inter")<br><br>
+# Distribution of Sentiment Scores: High-Star Reviews
 ![Desc](./pictures/High-StarReviews.png "Desc Inter")<br><br>